Postaolian Train Robbery was recorded August 1974 and had then many releases.

 The various Classroom idioms went playing all around, premiering Claude Nougaro and others, until, finally, we went progressively as Cos.
 We started to play programs where Magma also appeared.
 That was in a Festival in Liedekerke, somewhere, on the Grand Place of Brussels, Leuven, and other places.
 The intelligent music, the East European heavy drumming of Christian Vander was of course very inspiring.
 We played at the Fête de l’Humanité, went friends with Jeff Seffer and François Cahen and accompanied the birth and first tours of Zao.

-What made us different, however, was still the inheritance from Classroom, the light jazz aesthetic, the humour, the harmonies and modes.
-Pascale Son is a light soprano, almost coloratur – she could sing l’Air de la Nuit – so her vocal agility made us quite characteristic also.
+What made us different, however, was still the inheritance from Classroom, the light jazz aesthetic, the humor, the harmonies and modes.
+Pascale Son is a light soprano, almost coloratura – she could sing l’Air de la Nuit – so her vocal agility made us quite characteristic also.

 Through our new manager Daniel Michiels, we met Patrick Stroobants who offered to record ‘Postaeolian Train Robbery’.
 We went in a very professional studio, the Start Studio, somewhere in Buizingen, near Brussels, and spent 5 or 6 days there with sound engineer Michel Barez.
 The record started to sell immediately rather well.
 It was also highlighted as one of the album of the year by renowned musician and radio artist Marc Moulin.
 That helped for sure.